Saturday, October 29, 2016

 Would I recommend this at 10.1 out of 12 mugs?

-Do you like Henry Wizard’s?
+Do you like Henry Weinhards?
 You would like this beverage.
-The score was the same and the enjoyment factor the same.
-If you prefer that commercialize Barq’s, A&W or Dad’s, add this to the list.
+The score and enjoyment factor were the same.
+Add this to the list if you prefer to commercialize Barq’s, A&W, or Dad’s.

 OTHER RATINGS